Last time we used

 SELECT customer_id, active, CASE WHEN active=1 THEN ‘ACTIVE’ ELSE ‘INACTIVE’ END as ‘Status’ FROM customer;

 SELECT title, rental_duration, CASE WHEN rental_duration <=3 THEN ‘SHORT’ WHEN rental_duration >=4 THEN ‘MEDIUM’ WHEN rental_duration >=6 THEN ‘LONG’ ELSE NULL END as ‘Duration’ FROM film;

 Q1.
 In the customer table, specify which customers are active and inactive.

 ELSE (specified value)

 END AS (new column name)

-Let’s review what information we have in the customer table.
-You can do this by using your Object Panel (double click on tables and then double click on customer) or by running this query:
+Let’s review what information we have on the customer table.
+You can do this by using your Object Panel (double click on tables and then double click on the customer) or running this query:

 SELECT * FROM customer;